Heartburn

 • The activities you did before experiencing your symptoms

 Adjusting your eating habits may help to mitigate your symptoms.
 Eating habits go beyond what you eat and encapsulate how you eat.
 Aim to eat at regular intervals during the day and balance your portions accordingly.
-If you have a later lunch, consider eating a breakfast which consists of slow releasing energy such as whole grain cereal or oats.
+If you have a later lunch, consider eating a breakfast that consists of slow-releasing energy, such as whole-grain cereal or oats.
 Avoid fizzy drinks and foods which contain a high amount of refined sugars, such as sickly sweet desserts, as they can contribute to your symptoms.
 Each meal should provide enough energy until your next meal.
-When eating a meal, sit down and slow down; chew your food properly before swallowing and sit down while eating to aid digestion.
+When eating a meal, sit down and slow down.
+Chew your food properly before swallowing, and sit down while eating to aid digestion.
 Take into account your post-eating habits - what do you do after eating?
 You should wait at least an hour after eating a meal before exercising.
-If you take a nap after eating dinner, you may need to make adjustments to your resting position to prevent acid reflux.
+If you take a nap after eating dinner, you may need to adjust your resting position to prevent acid reflux.

 The NHS recommends adjusting your bed so your head is higher than your waist.
-One way of achieving this is to prop your head and shoulders up on some pillows.
+One way to achieve this is to prop your head and shoulders up on pillows.
 This will reduce the chance of stomach acid entering your oesophagus while resting.

 Numerous studies have indicated that sleeping on your right-hand side can aggravate heartburn symptoms.
 It is believed that sleeping on your right relaxes the lower oesophageal sphincter, allowing acid to enter the oesophagus during sleep.
 Sleeping on your left-hand side, however, may ease your heartburn symptoms.